flutter/website/src/codelabs/implicit-animations.md

 #### 1. Pick a widget property to animate

-To create a fade-in effect, you can animate the `opacity` property using the `AnimatedOpacity` widget.
-Change the `Column` widget to an `AnimatedOpacity` widget:
+To create a fade-in effect, you can animate the `opacity` property using the`AnimatedOpacity` widget.
+Wrap the `Column` widget in an `AnimatedOpacity` widget:

 <?code-excerpt "opacity{1,2}/lib/main.dart"?>
 ```diff